-Each of the ingredients, therefore, has a role that it plays in the provision of these nutrients.
+Each of the plant food ingredients, therefore, has a role that it plays in the provision of these nutrients.

 For instance, milk contains Nitrogen, Potassium, and Calcium and also traces of Magnesium.
 You can create a DIY orchid fertilizer by simply mixing a quart of milk with a gallon of water (or any 1:4 ratio) and using it to water the orchids weekly.

 Tea, on the other hand, contains Nitrogen.
 To make this into a fertilizing ingredient, you just need to open a tea bag and pour out its contents onto the pot containing the plant.